-Gippsland Water will not enter into an agreement for the acceptance of trade waste in quantities or of quality that would – or that is reasonably likely to – endanger human life, risk the safety of any person or of the works of Gippsland Water, or significantly adversely affect the operation of a sewerage treatment plant or any part of the environment.
+Gippsland Water will not enter into an agreement for the acceptance of trade waste in quantities or quality that would – or that is reasonably likely to – endanger human life, risk the safety of any person or of the works of Gippsland Water, or adversely affect the operation of a sewerage treatment plant or any part of the environment.

 Gippsland Water will make available guidelines which advise customers of the standards and requirements for establishing a Trade Waste Agreement or consent.
 Gippsland Water will inform the customer of the review and dispute resolution procedures where such agreement or consent cannot be reached.